heonjang/LightControlSystem/October 9th - Light Intensity III.md

 ## Reselecting LEDs
 The RGB LED from before can be replaced by a white light LED.
 In particular, [this LED](https://www.digikey.com/en/products/detail/ams-osram-usa-inc/GW-P9LR35-PM-M2M3-XX57-1-180-R18/9641611) was selected for its high lumen output and price.

 The following plot taken from the datasheet shows the relative intensity vs wavelength.
 Notably, the LED will provide a combination of red, green and blue light.
 The blue light is the dominant wavelength, followed by red then green.
-TO accomodate

 ![image](https://user-images.githubusercontent.com/55333859/194781914-64680adb-7ed1-4217-987a-64310fec482a.png)